 You started writing this book in 2015.
 Could speak to how current events changed your imagining of the book’s narrative, and how you incorporated current events as you kept writing?

 "It actually makes me feel a little bit nauseous to think about it.
 I was probably two thirds of the way done when the election happened.
 When I started the book, I felt it was very clear that history was going in a specific direction, and that the explosion of great female talent and voices in television was the culmination of history moving in this direction.
 A lot of the woman I had interviewed had directly been supporting Hillary [Clinton].
 It seemed obvious that she was going to win, and Hillary seemed very much a piece of the book.
-By the time the election happened, I realized that things looked very different.
+By the time the election happened, I realised that things looked very different.

 My book starts with Murphy Brown and the era of the ‘80s culture wars.
 I was steeping myself in that period and thinking, ‘We’re in such a different place.
 It’s so historically interesting to go back to the Dark Ages.’
 Then the election happened.
 In that aftermath of the election, the conversations were echoing the exact news stories."

 We are back to an echo of the culture wars of the ‘80s.
 I feel like these female showrunners are very much on the front lines of trying to push the boundaries of what is allowed in the female imagination, what is allowed in the American family, in the American workplace.
-It was a weird thing to have to finish the book, realizing that everything I took for granted as I was writing the book was wrong, and that something else had happened, and what these female creators were doing was almost more important.
+It was a weird thing to have to finish the book, realising that everything I took for granted as I was writing the book was wrong, and that something else had happened, and what these female creators were doing was almost more important.
 To create this space for female experience at a moment when it was really, really being endangered.
 Suddenly it seemed much more important."

 Now women creators are back to being revolutionaries, of a kind.